fairdataihub/codefair-SCW-2026/README.md

 ## About

 This repository contains the slides associated with our talk at the [Software Citation Workshop](https://softwarecitationworkshop.ucsd.edu), an event that brings together researchers, developers, and open science advocates to advance best practices for citing software in scholarly work.
-We are presenting Codefair, an open-source and free platform for making biomedical research software FAIR.
+We are presenting Codefair, an open-source and free platform for making research software FAIR.

 ## Schedule